FPAL-Stanford-University/FloATPy/README.md

 ### Contribution guidelines ###

 All tests are in the floatpy/tests directory.
-They can be run with IPython Notebook.
+They can be run with Jupyter Notebook.

 ### Who do I talk to? ###